cockroachdb/docs/v20.2/admin-ui-sessions-page.md

 ---

 {{site.data.alerts.callout_info}}
-On a secure cluster, this area of the Admin UI can only be accessed by a user with [`VIEWACTIVITY`](authorization.html#assign-privileges) privileges.
+On a secure cluster, this area of the Admin UI can only be accessed by a SQL user with the [`VIEWACTIVITY`](authorization.html#create-and-manage-users) role option.
 Note that non-`admin` users will see only their own sessions, while `admin` users see sessions for all users.
 {{site.data.alerts.end}}

 The **Sessions** page of the Admin UI provides details of all open sessions in the cluster.